anyssakayla/startup-example/README.md

 The data will be sent and saved to mongodb
 Next, tasks will be displayed to the user:
 - to do this, the data will be taken from mongodb and used to create a container that displayes the available tasks on the database
+- The server must be running in order to view this

 ### WebSocket data: